SSTIA/fun-portal/README.md

 ## Introduction

-> Gomoku is an abstract strategy board game, also called Gobang or Five in a Row.
-It is traditionally played with Go pieces (black and white stones) on a go board with 19x19 (15x15) intersections; however, because pieces are not moved or removed from the board, gomoku may also be played as a paper and pencil game.
-This game is known in several countries under different names.
+> Gomoku/Renju is an abstract strategy board game played in a 15 by 15 board.
+To avoid ambiguity, Gomoku/Renju here means Renju Rule, which is continuous line of five wins with fouls for black stone.

-More information about Gomoku, see [Gomoku - Wikipedia](https://en.wikipedia.org/wiki/Gomoku)
+More information about Renju, see [Study Renju](http://www.renju.net/study/rules.php)

 In our game, two players take turns as black to move first.
 There are six rounds in total and each player moves first (as black) for three times.

+The openings are selected from Soosorv rule openings, which are balanced for both sides.

 ## Online Judge System

-Visit [GomokuJudge](http://gomoku.sstia.tech) to take part in our competition!
+Visit [GomokuJudge](http://focs.ji.sjtu.edu.cn/gomoku) to take part in our competition!

 Login in via your JAccount and submit your code altered from the file **main.c** we provided.

+For one side, time limit for initialization is 5s, time limit per move is 5s, and time limit per match is 180s.
+Memory limit is 350MB.
 The max size of Source code and Compiled exe are both 1MB.

 There are some warnings:
 1. Do not copy others' source code.
 All the code you submitted will be checked for plagiarism.
 Copycats will fail this project!